-Dr. Charlton Woodly and Dr. Asia Jackson of Woodly Foot & Ankle are podiatry specialists with an office in Richland Hills, Texas.
-They treat conditions that affect the foot and ankle including one of the most common problems to affecting the heel – plantar fasciitis.
+Dr. Charlton Woodly of Woodly Foot & Ankle is a podiatry specialists with an office in Richland Hills, Texas.
+He treats conditions that affect the foot and ankle including one of the most common problems to affecting the heel – plantar fasciitis.
 Dr. Woodly focuses on providing care and recommending lifestyle changes in the prevention and treatment of plantar fasciitis.

 Plantar fasciitis is inflammation of the tissue that runs across the bottom of your foot and over the heel, connecting the heel bone to the toes.
 The plantar fasciitis serves as a shock absorber that helps to support the arch of the foot.
 Too much tension creates tears and flare-ups in the fascia.

 Plantar fasciitis is a problem often experienced by people who run, either for exercise or as a sport.
 Runners tend to put stress on this section of tissue causing it to swell.
 The problem can be chronic for people, due to a number of factors like footwear and how their feet hit the ground with each stride.
 Obesity and poor footwear can also lead to this painful injury.

 Plantar fasciitis is hard to miss if you have it.
 You feel a stabbing pain in the bottom of your foot, near the heel.
 The pain might be worse in the morning as your muscles wake up, after exercising, or after long periods of standing.

 There are known risk factors for this condition, although some people develop it with no obvious cause.
 It can be more common in older people, for example.
 It’s also common for people working in certain occupations, such as teaching or factory work, particularly when the job requires standing for a long time between breaks.
 Plantar fasciitis can haunt people with flat feet or high arches, too.